Philosophy of Financial Assistance

 Note: If a student changes his/her enrollment status to less than halftime during the semester, their eligibility to participate in any work-study ceases immediately.

 Prior to beginning work, students must be cleared to work by the Financial Aid Office and all paperwork must be completed for payroll.
-The documents needed are I-9 forms, copies of original driver’s license and social security card, withholding information, etc. The Business Office will direct students in the completion the of work-study packet.
+The documents needed are I-9 forms, copies of original driver’s license and social security card, withholding information, etc. The Business Office will direct students in the completion of the work-study packet.

 LCC Financial Aid Budgets